-I will start by saying that this is an enormous, thick revolver.
-Everything on this gun is heavy and large, from the unfluted cylinder to the frame to the sights.
-This is a gun that’s meant for the most rugged duty imaginable in the woods and wilds.
+I will start by saying that this is an enormous, very substantial revolver.
+Everything on this gun is big and heavy, from the unfluted cylinder to the frame and the sights.
+This is a gun that’s meant for the most rugged duty imaginable in the woods and the wilds.

 I quickly found that this isn’t a gun you’ll want to carry on your belt.
 Although it weighs about 50oz loaded, it feels much heavier.
-This gun needs to be carried in some sort of chest harness.
-I toted it in a great Hill People Gear Heavy Recon Kit Bag that I’ve previously reviewed here on TTAG that I’d heartily recommend.
+This revolver needs to be carried in some sort of chest rig or harness.
+I tote it in a great Hill People Gear Heavy Recon Kit Bag that I’ve previously reviewed here that I’d heartily recommend.

-Because of the wet, cold, and gritty environment that this gun is meant for, it’s constructed almost entirely of stainless steel.
-This allows the gun to be easily cleaned and maintained in harsh conditions.
+Because of the wet, cold, and gritty environments that it’s meant for, the Super Redhawk Alaskan is constructed almost entirely of stainless steel.
+That allows the gun to be easily cleaned and maintained even in harshest conditions.
 I’m not always a fan of stainless guns, but the corrosion resistance is there and that scores it points in my book.

 When it comes to operation, the Alaskan is like a bank vault that launches bullets (and weighs almost as much).
 The cylinder features a triple-locking design that ensures positive function with the powerful cartridges the gun is chambered in.
 This also helps with accuracy, which is in no way lacking.
 All in all, this gun proved 100% reliable with all the ammo I tested it with.The trigger pull was smooth and the break was clean and easy.

-I tested this gun with two calibers of ammunition: .454 Casull and .45 Colt.
+I tested the Super Redhawk Alaskan with two calibers of ammunition: .454 Casull and .45 Colt.
 The difference between these two is basically the same as the difference between .44 Mag and .44 Special or .357 Mag and .38 Special.